Zopherus/Zopherus.github.io/index.md

 <img src="/images/nc-score.png" width="600" height="400" />

 We can observe that there is little change in NMI score if we set the number of component in GMM to be greater than 30.
-We can see the reason in the class distribution in the groun truth (Figure 2).
+We can see the reason in the comparison between the distribution of the ground truth and the distribution of the clustering (Figure2.1 and Figure2.2).
+Note that GMM does a great job of constraining the number of nonzero cluster in the range from 30 to 40 even if the we make GMM to assume that there is 50 latent components in Figure 2.2.

 ### Experiment and Result